Pulmonary surfactant (medication): History

 Researcher John Clements identified surfactants and their role in the 1950s.
 Mary Ellen Avery soon after showed that the lungs of premature infants could not produce surfactants.

+The first artificial pulmonary surfactant for neonates was developed by Japanese pediatrician Tetsurō Fujiwara in 1979.

 Exosurf, Curosurf, Infasurf, and Survanta were the initial surfactants approved for use in the US.

 In 2012, the US Food and Drug Administration approved an additional synthetic surfactant, lucinactant (Surfaxin).

 Research

 Surfactant may be beneficial in those with COVID-19 associated acute respiratory distress syndrome.